-Aurora State Airport are reflected in the ATCT historical operations counts noted above, and they contribute to annual data that fails to define a reliable trend that can be used to project future aircraft flight activity.
+2. COVID-19.
+The FAA recognizes that the COVID-19 pandemic and the ongoing post-COVID recovery have created significant forecast uncertainty throughout the U.S. civil aviation system that reduces the level of confidence normally associated with airport master plan forecasting.
+The impacts of COVID-19 on activity at Aurora State Airport are reflected in the ATCT historical operations counts noted above, and they contribute to annual data that fails to define a reliable trend that can be used to project future aircraft flight activity.

-Since the ATCT opened, the Aurora State Airport has experienced strong growth in local operations increasing at an annual rate of over 18% between 2016 and 2021.
+Since the ATCT opened, Aurora State Airport has experienced strong growth in local operations increasing at an annual rate of over 18% between 2016 and 2021.
 ATCT personnel interviewed as part of this study indicated that most of this growth can be attributed to flight training, specifically airport traffic pattern activity associated with flight training (touch and go operations, etc.).
 However, several factors were noted suggesting that recent growth is not sustainable at the current rate.
 ATCT personnel stated that they regularly deny access to the Class D (controlled) airspace to incoming aircraft due to congestion in the pattern and the need to accommodate other air traffic (e.g., inbound, outbound aircraft on instrument flight plans, etc.).
 This was further corroborated in interviews with flight school operators who stated that they have been denied access to the airspace by the ATCT due to congestion.
 Locally based flight schools also report that the ATCT will limit aircraft access to the traffic pattern (for touch and goes, etc.) for aircraft planning their flights from the Airport, when the area is congested.

-To address the above-described issues, a new hybrid aircraft operations forecast model was developed that uses separate growth rates for itinerant aircraft and local operations.
-The individual rates are applied to the 2021 baseline local and itinerant operations total for the twenty-year forecast window.
+To address the above-described issues, a new hybrid aircraft operations forecast model was developed that uses separate growth rates for itinerant and local operations.
+The individual rates are applied to the 2021 baseline local and itinerant operations totals to develop the 20-year forecast.
 The use of a hybrid model accounts for the distinction in local and itinerant operations commonly found at general aviation (GA) airports.